gregh3285/OptikEcho/README.md

 ### Context Menu

-There are two items.
+There are several items in the context menu for this module.

 - **Loop Model** which model to use.
 The old model is just waiting for me to remove it.
   It doesn't have a lot of the stuff the new model has.

 - **Dispersion Enabled** set whether is string dispersion enabled.

 - **Hammer Enabled** determines if hammer processing is enabled.  if it is, a hammer pulse is convolved with the exciter waveform.
 The hammer pulse is based upon velocity and frequency.

-- **Bridge Enabled** determines if the strike position filter is enabled.
-The name of this menu item is a misnomer.
+- **Strike Position Enabled** determines if the strike position filter is enabled.

 ### Caveats and Known Issues